 Pick a budget and stick to it.
 You know which brands are more expensive, like Martin and Taylor and some Fenders.
 Aspire to own one of those models one day as opposed to racking up debt right away.
 Remember, you want to know that you’re going to like playing guitar before investing in an expensive instrument.

-What’s the Best Acoustic Guitar Brand for Beginners?
+What’s the Best Acoustic Guitar Brand for New Players?

 I’d have to say Yamaha.
 It’s not a forever guitar by any means, but the brand certainly makes a good-sounding acoustic that punches above its weight.
 For the price, you can’t beat it.
 If you’re not sold on that, here are 9 cheap acoustics that are great for beginners.

-What’s the Best Electric Guitar Brand for Beginners?
+What’s the Best Electric Guitar Brand for New Players?

 I’m preferential to Stratocasters and Telecasters, so I’d go with Squier.
 As you figure out the instrument, you’ll likely aspire to upgrade one day to a real Fender.